moritz-biersack/OpenStreetMap-Data-Munich/report.md

 ### Map source and info

-For this project I decided to have a look at Munich/Germany, because it is where I live and is also a quite popular city arround the world.
+For this project I decided to have a look at Munich/Germany, because it is where I live and is also a quite popular city around the world.
 The OpenStreetMap OSM data was downloaded via the MAPZEN service:

 https://mapzen.com/data/metro-extracts/metro/munich_germany/